synesthesia/site2019/content/post/2021/2021-04-25-anti-library/index.md

 Taleb uses these concepts as part of his overall thesis that our collective vulnerability to "Black Swan" events is in part driven by an over-focus on what we know, vs what we don't know.
 The other side of that coin is the proposition that to _increase_ our exposure to _positive_ Black Swans we need to tinker around in the edges of our knowledge.

-I find this idea intuitively interesting and at the same a source of both comfort amd inspiration.
+I find this idea intuitively interesting and at the same a source of both comfort and inspiration.
 Comfort, because I often feel that compared to many of the people in my knowledge network I am lazy at reading, and even lazier at distilling and sharing insight.
 Inspiration, because it suggests there is value in understanding why I collect books or other references even if I don't read them immediately - these are _weak signals_ about the thoughts that might be just beyond my conscious knowledge.

 So how to make use of these weak signals?